Tkemper2/Mit/README.md

 Once the measurements have been taken, we can calculate our turning radius (Tr) using this formula:   $Tr = \frac{Wb}{\sin(Sa)} + \frac{Ww}{2}$

+Our car has a turning radius of 165.5 mm.

 Here's a link if you want to know more about turning radius: [Link](https://en.wikipedia.org/wiki/Turning_radius)

 Another important factor when building a car is the gearbox.
 Having a gearbox is essential and very useful for a car.
 When our engine runs, it runs at a certain speed and with a certain torque.
 In a nutshell Engine torque is the force of your motor's rotational movement.
 The more torque the engine has, the harder it is to stop.
 With a gearbox ...